-The College's required and actual pension contributions to the plan for the years ended June 30, 2021 and 2020 were \$18.9 million and \$17.3 million, respectively, which include the College's contributions required for those members with defined contribution benefit.
-The College's required and actual pension contributions include an allocation of \$8.2 million and \$7.0 million in revenue received from the State of Michigan, and remitted to the System, to fund the MPSERS unfunded actuarial accrued liability (UAAL) stabilization rate for the year ended June 30, 2021 and 2020, respectively.
+The College's required and actual pension contributions to the plan for the years ended June 30, 2022 and 2021 were \$19.8 million and \$18.9 million, respectively, which include the College's contributions required for those members with defined contribution benefit.
+The College's required and actual pension contributions include an allocation of \$8.8 million and \$8.2 million in revenue received from the State of Michigan, and remitted to the System, to fund the MPSERS unfunded actuarial accrued liability (UAAL) stabilization rate for the year ended June 30, 2022 and 2021, respectively.

-The College's required and actual OPEB contributions to the plan for the year ended June 30, 2021 and 2020 were \$4.6 million and \$4.5 million, respectively, which include the College's contributions required for those members with a defined contribution benefit.
-There was no allocation of revenue received from the State of Michigan, to fund the MPSERS unfunded actuarial accrued liability (UAAL) stabilization rate for OPEB in 2021 or 2020.
+The College's required and actual OPEB contributions to the plan for the years ended June 30, 2022 and 2021 were \$4.6 million, which include the College's contributions required for those members with a defined contribution benefit.
+There was no allocation of revenue received from the State of Michigan, to fund the MPSERS unfunded actuarial accrued liability (UAAL) stabilization rate for OPEB in 2022 or 2021.